ScottishCovidResponse/SCRCdata/README.md

 # SCRCdata

-Processing scripts for the SCRC data pipeline
+This is a git repository to store data processing functions (/R) and metadata submission scripts (inst/scripts) for the SCRC data pipeline.

 * [Installation](#installation)
 * [Templates](#templates)